MasterIfeanyi/react-stocks-interview/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Set-up

+The dependencies required are all included in the `package.json` file.
+They will all be installed by running the `npm install` command.

+To start the project run `npm start`.

+## Check out the web app

+click the link below

+Open [ifeanyi-stock](https://ifeanyi-stock.netlify.app/) to view ti in the browser.

 ## Problems

 I ran into several problems while I was trying to create the project: